Elisabetta Sirani: Works

 She painted at least 13 public altarpieces, including The Baptism of Christ at the Certosa di Bologna of 1658.
 Around 1660, she began focusing extensively on small-scale devotional images, particularly the Virgin and Child and Holy Family, which were enormously popular with private collectors.
 Her patrons ranged from cardinals to kings, princes, dukes, merchants, and academics from Bologna and across Europe.
 Sirani became a celebrity in her city as visitors, such as diplomats, political leaders, and noblemen, would come to her studio to watch her work.

 Sirani's style is close to that of her father's teacher, Guido Reni, but Sirani employed more dramatic contrasts of light and shade, virtuoso brushstrokes, and more brilliant color.
 More similarities of her works may be found in the draftsmanship of Ludovico Carracci, Giovanni Francesco Barbieri (Guercino), and Simone Cantarini (Bohn).
 Her striking images of female heroines, such as Portia Wounding Her Thigh are comparable to the work of Artemisia Gentileschi.
 Sirani often selected lesser-known subjects for her paintings and her unique interpretation of iconography drew praise from a number of contemporaries.
-“Sirani made drawings in a variety of media, such as brush and wash, pen and ink with wash, black chalk, red chalk, and a combination of the two.”
-Her drawings, while done in many different media, usually in pen or brush and ink, display the same brilliance as her paintings, often quickly executed with what Malvasia describes as "nonchalance."
+As Bohn notes, “Sirani made drawings in a variety of media, such as brush and wash, pen and ink with wash, black chalk, red chalk, and a combination of the two.”
+Her drawings, while done in many different media, were usually in pen or brush and ink and display the same brilliance as her paintings, often quickly executed with what Malvasia describes as "nonchalance."

-Sirani managed to thwart visual gender conventions, whereby portraiture was the expected genre for female artists.
+Sirani managed to thwart visual gender conventions in which portraiture was the expected genre for female artists.
 Instead, she transformed the format into an allegorical mode that solicits the observer's interpretation of the work.
 Sirani based many of her allegories on Cesare Ripa's descriptions from his Iconologia, published in 1611.
 Some of her favored topics included Greek and Roman mythology, mythological figures, and the poetry of Horace.

 Male nudity was not often attempted by female artists of the time as they did not wish to display their lack of experience from life-drawing (a practice which was typically withheld from them).
 They were aware of the prurient effect that the inclusion of such subject matter may have on their reputations.
 If the male nude was depicted it was usually done in a religious context, for example many depictions of Jesus Christ.
-Another example is the composition of Ten Thousand Crucified Martyrs, which is replete with male nude figures.
+Another example is the composition of Ten Thousand Crucified Martyrs which is replete with male nude figures.
 While it does fall under this religious category of the male nude, Sirani's work displays a strong sense of individuality.